mvandermade/handy-commando/FreeBSD.md

 - enable moused in your /etc/rc.conf ```moused_enable="YES"```
 - add to /boot/loader.conf ```hw.psm.synaptics_support="1"```
 - Bit strange behaviour when tapping with two fingers, but I kind of living with it now.

+# Quirks
+- The touchpad seems to be detected as a mouse by KDE.
+I'm not so sure but I can live with it.
+- You can't limit the CPU frequency so when you are browsing the web it gets hot...
+- The bootup procedure is very verbose, and quite slow...
+- Hotplugging HDMI does not work.
+But I kind of expected this since I was messing around with WiFi drivers.
+- Fonts in KDE aren't the greatest and aliasing is I would say acceptable but not comfortable to read.